NEWS - TUESDAY, JANUARY 25, 2022 - NEWS

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

-VOA VIEW: The question is how many slipped by?
+VOA VIEW: The guess is unknown.

 YOU can speak out and be heard by having your own "Column" - Visit the "Public Opinion" Section above.